csci104/site/resources/final-info/index.md

  - All relevant counting rules and approaches taught in lecture and on HW

 #### Unit 18 - Probability
- - All relevant counting rules and approaches taught in lecture and on HW
+ - All relevant probability rules and approaches taught in lecture and on HW
  - Basic probability calculation
  - Conditional probability and its definition
  - Law of total probability